harrisonlab/Metabarcoding_projects/README.md

 	$METAGENOMICS/analysis/16S
 	$METAGENOMICS/analysis/ITS
 	$METAGENOMICS/data
-	$METAGENOMICS/data/fastq
-	$METAGENOMICS/data/trimmed
-	$METAGENOMICS/data/joined
-	$METAGENOMICS/data/fasta
-	$METAGENOMICS/data/16S
-	$METAGENOMICS/data/16S/de_chimeraed
-	$METAGENOMICS/data/ITS
-	$METAGENOMICS/data/ITS/de_chimeraed
-	$METAGENOMICS/data/ITS/final
+	$METAGENOMICS/data/$RUN
+	$METAGENOMICS/data/$RUN/fastq
+	$METAGENOMICS/data/$RUN/trimmed
+	$METAGENOMICS/data/$RUN/joined
+	$METAGENOMICS/data/$RUN/fasta
+	$METAGENOMICS/data/$RUN/16S
+	$METAGENOMICS/data/$RUN/16S/de_chimeraed
+	$METAGENOMICS/data/$RUN/ITS
+	$METAGENOMICS/data/$RUN/ITS/de_chimeraed
+	$METAGENOMICS/data/$RUN/ITS/final
 	$METAGENOMICS/hmm
 	$METAGENOMICS/scripts
 	$METAGENOMICS/taxonomies

-The $METAGENOMICS directory should be set to something appropriate (e.g. /home/bob/metagenomics).
+The $METAGENOMICS directory should be set to something appropriate (e.g. /home/bob/metagenomics) amd $RUN to the name of the NGS run.
 The realtive path is used in the scripts below - depending on your config you may have to specify full paths.

 ### QC
 Qualtiy checking was performed with fastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)